You’re 12 weeks pregnant, which means you’re at the end of the first trimester!

 This has taken some pressure off your bladder.

-You should notice that you don’t need to go to the toilet quite as often, and this will last until baby is quite a lot bigger.
+You should notice you don’t need to go to the toilet quite as often, and this will last until baby is quite a lot bigger.

 However, your digestive system is going to get squished in the coming months.